mialkin/docs/design/clean architecture.md

 - Enums
 - Custom [↑ guard clauses](https://github.com/ardalis/GuardClauses).
 Guard clauses are simple validators you do to make sure that the system is in consistent state.
 You create custom ones that you reuse that apply to your domain model

-The Core project is the center of the clean architecture design, and all other project dependencies should point toward it.
+The Core project is the center of the clean architecture design, and all other project dependencies should point towards it.
 As such, it has very few external dependencies.

 ## Infrastructure Project